denish10/TMS/docs/README.md

 **Q: How are tasks assigned to employees?**
 A: See [create_task.php](create_task.md) - Admin selects department, chooses employees, enters task details, and task is assigned to selected employees.

-**Q: How is activity logging implemented?**
-A: See [activity_logger.php](activity_logger.md) - All important activities are logged with user ID, activity type, description, and timestamp.

 **Q: How is security handled?**
 A: See security sections in each file - Input validation, SQL injection prevention, XSS prevention, and role-based access control.